GANGE666/xVMP/README.md

 ## Precautions

 - Code optimization.
 Virtualization is unsound because code optimization may introduces instructions that xVMP cannot handle.
 So please compile with the `-O0` option, or optimize after xVMP virtualization is complete.
+Please do not use the `-O3`, `-O2` option.
+- Please do not use the `-g` option.
+Because it will introduce instructions such as `@llvm.dbg.declare`.